 Finally, bay leaf tea aids with the digestive process.
 A quick drink of bay leaf tea about 30 minutes before having a meal can reduce bloating and the effects of gas on the digestive system.

 However, getting quality bay leaf tea, that is convenient, can become a challenge.
 The best option is to purchase organic leaves with no additives or preservatives.
 The Twigs Naturals Bay Leaf tea has proven to be one of the best options for pre-packaged bay leaf tea bags, ready to be steeped in your favourite teacup.
-The Bay Leaf tea can be very strong aromatic an flavour, so it is best to steep for a few minutes at first in your hot water, then a bit more, according to your desired tea strength.
+The Bay Leaf tea can be very strong aromatic an flavour, so it is best to steep for a few minutes at first in your hot water.
+Then steep a bit more, according to your desired tea strength.

 While Bay Leaf Tea can add a delightful flavour experience to your tea time, persons with low blood pressure and low blood sugar should err on the side of caution with this tea, since its properties can lower both blood sugar and blood pressure levels.
 Like most things in life, therefore, it’s best to enjoy in moderation, as getting too much of any nutrient can do more harm than good.